ssh199956/pull_to_refresh_new/README.md

 </a>

 ## Intro
-a widget provided to the flutter scroll component drop-down refresh and pull up load.support android and ios.
+a widget provided to the flutter scroll component drop-down refresh and pull up load.support android , ios and web.
 If you are Chinese,click here([中文文档](https://github.com/ssh199956/pull_to_refresh_new/blob/master/README_CN.md))